ecovillage/7linden-cp-login/README.md

 Note that the script should have no file-ending such that it can be linked in `/etc/network/if-up.d/` and thus be called at bootup time with `ifup -a`.

 This can be done with `sudo ln -s /etc/network/if-up.d/post-login /opt/7linden-cp-login/bin/post-login`.
-This is also wrapped in two scripts.
+This is also wrapped in two scripts:

+  /opt/7linden-cp-login/bin/install_ifup_script

+and

+  /opt/7linden-cp-login/bin/uninstall_ifup_script

+which do just that.

 ### Package building